Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

 \begin{defn} A representation $\rho:\Gamma\to \textrm{Isom}(X,g)$ is \textit{reductive} if $\rho(\Gamma)$ is not contained in a parabolic subgroup or if it stabilizes some totally geodesic flat $Y$. \end{defn}

-When $M$ is a surface and $X$ is $\textrm{CAT}(-1)$ this condition is equivalent to $\rho$ not fixing a point on the boundary $\partial_\infty X$ or stabilizing a geodesic.
-In the more special case that $X$ is a rank $1$ symmetric space of non-compact type, so that $\textrm{Isom}(X,g)$ is a linear algebraic group, this is equivalent to the usual notion that the Zariski closure is reductive.
+When $M$ is a surface and $X$ is $\textrm{CAT}(-1)$, this condition is equivalent to $\rho$ not fixing a point on the boundary $\partial_\infty X$ or stabilizing a geodesic.
+In the more special case that $X$ is a rank $1$ symmetric space of non-compact type, so that $\textrm{Isom}(X,g)$ is a linear algebraic group, this is equivalent to the usual notion that the Zariski closure of $\rho(\Gamma)$ is reductive. \end{subsection}

-\textbf{2.2 Representations and flat bundles.} Let $M=\tilde{M}/\Gamma$ be a connected manifold.
-We consider the set of representations into $\textrm{Isom}(X,g)$ modulo conjugation When $X$ is a symmetric space of non-compact type, the subset of reductive representations forms an algebraic variety known as the \textit{character variety}.
-Out of any representation $\rho: \Gamma \to \textrm{Isom}(X,g)$ we can construct a flat fiber bundle Conjugate representations give rise to isomorphic bundles.
+\begin{subsection}{Representations and flat bundles} Let $M=\Tilde{M}/\Gamma$ be a connected manifold.
+We consider the set of representations into $\textrm{Isom}(X,g)$ modulo conjugation Out of any representation $\rho: \Gamma \to \textrm{Isom}(X,g)$ we can construct a flat fiber bundle Conjugate representations give rise to isomorphic bundles.
 Conversely, any flat bundle over $X$ has a well-defined holonomy representation $\Gamma\to \textrm{Isom}(X,g)$.
-These construction describe a bijection between $\textrm{Hom}(\Gamma, \textrm{Isom}(X,g))/\Gamma$ and the space of flat bundles up to gauge equivalence (see \cite{labourie} for a proof and more details).
+This construction describe a bijection between the space of representations up to conjugacy and the space of flat bundles up to gauge equivalence (see \cite{labourie} for a proof and more details).

 Global sections always exist because $X$ is contractible.
 Under this correspondence, taking the pullback bundle with respect to the universal covering $\Tilde{M}\to M$ shows that sections of $X_\rho$ are equivalent to $\rho$-equivariant maps from $\Tilde{M}\to X$.
-We will pass back and forth between these two perspectives.
+We will pass back and forth between these two perspectives. \end{subsection} \begin{subsection}{Optimal Lipschitz constants} Given $\Gamma$ discrete, $\rho:\Gamma\to \textrm{Isom}(X,g)$, and $j:\Gamma\to \textrm{PSL}_2(\mathbb{R})$ geometrically finite, we set where the infimum is taken over the family of all $(j,\rho)$-equivariant Lipschitz maps.
+The theorem below is Theorem 1.8 in \cite{GK}.